Bar Refaeli: Activism and charity

+Controversies

-Avoidance of military service
+Military service

 As early as 2004, Refaeli received criticism in her country for avoiding its mandatory service in the army.
 At the time, fellow Israeli model Agam Rudberg said: "The way Bar Refaeli evaded army-service wasn't right.
 It's worth trying to serve in the army, and only if you don't feel good there to try to do something."

-In 2007, the YnetNews reported that Refaeli had evaded the draft by marrying family-acquaintance Arik Weinstein in 2003, and divorcing him soon afterwards.
+In 2007, Ynetnews reported that Refaeli had evaded the draft by marrying family-acquaintance Arik Weinstein in 2003, and divorcing him soon afterwards.
 Military service in the Israel Defense Forces (IDF) is mandatory in Israel for unmarried secular Jewish women over the age of 18.

 The Israeli Forum for the Promotion of Equal Share in the Burden threatened to boycott the Israeli fashion chain Fox if they hired her.
 The two sides reached a compromise in which Refaeli agreed to visit injured IDF soldiers whenever she was in Israel, and actively encourage army enlistment.
 Refaeli later said, "I don't regret not enlisting, because it paid off big time.
 That's just the way it is: celebrities have other needs.
 I hope my case has influenced the army."
 She also said: "Israel or Uganda, what difference does it make?
 It makes no difference to me.
 Why is it good to die for our country?
 What, isn't it better to live in New York?
 Why should 18-year-old kids have to die?
 It's dumb that people have to die so that I can live in Israel."

 In 2009, while speaking in support of enlisting, fellow Israeli model Esti Ginzburg also criticized Refaeli for evading military-service.
 Two years later, Refaeli was featured on the cover of Italian GQ's war-themed May 2011 issue.
 Refaeli's avoidance of military service was again raised in 2013, this time by IDF Brigadier General Yoav Mordechai, who criticized the Ministry of Foreign Affairs for casting her in a 2013 advertisement.
 Mordechai maintained that the use of Refaeli as an "official representative of Israel" sent a "negative message" to Israeli society.

-In 2014, during Operation Protective Edge, Refaeli frequently expressed solidarity and appreciation of Israeli citizens serving in the Israeli Army with postings on her social network accounts, and by posting selfies of her together with smiling Israeli soldiers.
+Ever since 2014, during the IDF's Operation Protective Edge (2014 Gaza War), Refaeli has frequently expressed solidarity and appreciation of fellow Israeli citizens who have been serving in the Israeli military while posting on her social network accounts; one of which was done by simply sharing her own photos hugging young and cheerful combat Israeli troops.